bedirachit/GelatoBot/README.md

 `data` - contains rasa nlu and core training files

 `config.yml` - training configurations for the NLU pipeline and policy ensemble

+## 🤖 GelatoBot solution limitations and possible improvements:

+- In the sample conversations provided, On asking bot about order status, the bot directly responded back with order details.
+A           customer can have multiple simultaneous pending orders.
+Ideally the bot should ask about the customer order id or some reference       number before sharing details.
+Though I already made this change.
+- Customer specific session management.
+- Can share order images along with the details.
+If already dispatched, can fetch and share current location of the order from the       logistics partner.
+- Possiblity of order cancelling or address change or delivery instructions.